ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Detective.md

 - [[Celebrity|Sophia Bird - Celebrity]]  - Your girlfriend!
 An accomplished actress.
 - [[Mayor|James Hudson - Mayor]]  - He had you dig up dirt on his competition during the last election.
 He likely wouldn't be mayor if it weren't for you.
 - [[Rival Wine Collector|Daniel Pierce - Rival Wine Collector]]  - He's had you snoop out some rare wines.

+## Tasks
+___
+- ### Round 1:
+	- task1:
+- ### Round 2:
+	- task1: This death seems suspicious to you.
+You'd better be safe and run a check on the bottle.
+Bring the bottle to Frank Larsen, and tell him you need to run it through your detective-o-matic in the coat closet.
+Share the results with your fellow guests.
+- ### Round 3:
+	- task1
+	- task2
+	- task3